 Shopify Plus vs. Scayle

-Shopify Plus offers more convenience and out-of-the-box features – ideal for teams that want to launch faster.
+Shopify Plus offers far more comfort and ready-to-use functionality, ideal for teams that want to launch quickly without heavy engineering.

 Shopify Plus vs Commercetools

-Shopify Plus, on the other hand, provides you with a structured environment with plug-and-play features while still offering extensive API flexibility.
+Shopify Plus, by contrast, provides a structured environment with plug-and-play features while still offering extensive API freedom.

 Differences at a glance